Programs

 Schools: $1500 per day, for a maximum of four sessions.
 This can be at one school or shared with another nearby school for a half day in each.

 For areas requiring air travel, there is a two-day minimum visit.
-The contact host will coordinate scheduling and make hotel reservations.
+The contact host will coordinate schedules with a companion school(s) and make hotel reservations.
 Author will arrange air travel, which will be reimbursed along with meals and hotel.
 There is the option for the author to use a rental car or to be shuttled about by merry volunteers.
 Payment is due on the day of the author's visit.
-For schools within driving distance, there is a mileage fee (.49 per mile). back
+For schools within driving distance, there is a mileage fee (.50 per mile).
+Distances greater than two hours will require a hotel stay the evening before at the school's expense. back

 EQUIPMENT